Understanding Autism: Debunking the Epidemic Myth

 - 7 min read

 You’ve likely seen headlines claiming autism diagnoses have risen dramatically—from 1 in 150 children in 2000 to 1 in 36 by 2020.
 These statistics have fueled harmful misconceptions about an "autism epidemic."
 However, science tells a different story.
-About 80% of autism cases stem from inherited genetic variations, confirming that autism represents natural human neurodiversity rather than something to fear or eradicate.
+About 80% of autism cases stem from inherited genetic variations.
+This confirms that autism represents natural human neurodiversity rather than something to fear or eradicate.

 The rise in diagnoses is not due to an actual increase in autism but rather: